markheinemann/netmiko/README.md

--some netmiko scripts that are useful for networking tasks <br /><br />
+-some cisco netmiko scripts that are useful for networking tasks <br /><br />

  1) send-commands.py <br /><br />